 Now scrape out the gooey stuff in the center of the crab's body's two equal solid parts.
 The greenish stuff is the liver, called the tomalley.
 You can eat it and many love this part of the crab.
 If you have a female crab and you see bright orange stuff inside, that is edible.
 It's the roe or eggs, also called "coral" in shellfish.
 Coral is delicious when it's warmed and served on toast or used in crab cakes.
 You can also add it to crab soups; it's the key ingredient in she-crab soup.

 There's a lot of good meat in the body of most crabs, especially blue and Dungeness crabs.
 It's located in cartilage-lined channels in each of the two equal sides of the body.
 Grasp each side and break the body in half to get to it.

 Extracting the Body Meat

-Now you get to fish out all the yummy meat from this maze of cartilaginous channels.
-It can be daunting at first, but don't get discouraged.
+Now you'll pick out the meat from this maze of cartilaginous channels.
+It can be daunting at first but don't get discouraged.
 You'll learn how to navigate this maze and the picking will go much faster after a few efforts.

 Starting on the Claws

 Start with the legs and claws by gently pulling the lower part of each claw off.
 This often pulls all the inner claw meat with it, but it'll be attached to a hard, cartilaginous fin-shaped thing in the center.
 Just pinch the meat at the base of the claw and pull it away from the cartilage.

 The meat inside the legs can best be extracted by breaking the joints backward.
 Just like with the claws, the meat will usually remain attached to a thin piece of cartilage.
 Slip the meat from this cartilage.
 Again, you might only want to bother with this if you have large crabs.

 Finish your crab by cracking the hard-shelled claws and knuckles with a nutcracker.
 Some people like the knuckle meat best because of its sweet flavor.